 Under Armour Cold Gear Convertible Running Gloves.
 Under Armour (UA) has been advancing workout and moisture-wicking technology in recent years, and they are making a good glove with all of that know-how.
 The Cold Gear glove is part of a long line of Cold Gear products for every body part.
 A combination of windstopping technology and fleece gives this glove a potent combination of moisture-wicking and thermal qualities.
 UA fixed prior versions of their running gloves and made the wrist liner a little longer, which we like.
 The “convertible” refers to the ability of the glove to sense how much warmth you need, and adjust.
 For a run in 25 degrees or more, this glove should keep you pretty comfortable.
 Find here for $30.

 Sugoi Zap Running Glove.
 While many of the gloves on this list are nylon, Sugoi sticks to the material they use in their cycling and tri wear and makes a poly-based glove.
 The result is an effective garment in a lightweight package.
 Like the Manzella, Sugoi relies on multiple layers of fabric to give the glove a nice wind-resistant coating while still allowing for excellent thermal properties.
 Like most of the other gloves, there is an absorbent thumb for wiping and conductive thumbprint for touch-screen use.
 Our field tests suggest suggest that these gloves get an A+ for fit and comfort, but are probably only suitable down to about 25 degrees, and maybe more like 35 if you are cycling.
 At $40, they are higher priced than many of the other gloves we looked at.
-Find here for $40.
+Find here.

 Smart Wool PHD Training Gloves.
 These running gloves from Smart Wool are built for comfort.
 With a merino wool / nylon / elastane blend, they get the award for the most complex recipe in the glove design.
 The result is a glove that fits well and feels very comfortable.
 Smart Wool includes grips on the palms (they resemble the Manzella in this regard) and also the smartphone compatible forefinger and thumb areas.
 A nice long wrist cuff is a nice touch.
 Like so many of the other gloves, you will need to think about your climate if you buy them – these are generally comfortable down to about 40 degrees.
 With that said, they do a great job of keeping your warm hand dry.
-If that fits your bill, the comfort level might make it worth spending the $45 on these gloves.
+If that fits your bill, the comfort level might make it worth the spend on these gloves.

 Pearl Izumi Running Gloves.
 Leave it to Pearl Izumi – one of our favorite gear makers in multiple categories – to give us a glove that would seriously make us think about switching brands.
 Pearl Izumi created a high-visibility yellow glove that we really like for both running and cycling.
 They probably went as far as any of the gloves in terms of thermal ability, as we have liked using these gloves on cold runs and on the bike all the way down to the 30s.
-They provide a nose wiper spot, and the touch screen compatibility is among the best we’ve used.
-In short, we are impressed, especially for the $25 price tag.
+They also provide a nose wiper spot, and the touch screen compatibility is among the best we’ve used.
+In short, we are impressed, especially for the reasonable price tag.